How to read OData in SSIS – REST API Example

 Introduction

-In this article we will learn how to use SSIS JSON Source Component to fetch JSON data from OData service and perform OData Pagination of large result.
-In OData specification data may come in JSON format or XML format.
-For XML format check this article.
-This article will cover mostly OData JSON API example.
+In this article, we will learn how to utilize the SSIS JSON Source Component to retrieve JSON data from an OData service and perform OData pagination on significant results.
+According to the OData specification, data can be presented in either JSON or XML format.
+For the XML format, refer to this article.
+This article primarily covers the OData JSON API example.

 Prerequisites